Special Rate Disability Pension (SRDP)

 Common questions

-Does SRDP or TPI acceptance trigger the Gold Card?
+Does SRDP acceptance trigger the Gold Card?

 Can I still do volunteer work if I receive SRDP?